krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 In this blog post, we will compare the dplyr and polars libraries and see how they can help us perform common data manipulation tasks.
 We will use a simple data set of the **palmerpenguins** package, the ["new Iris data set"](https://allisonhorst.github.io/palmerpenguins/articles/intro.html).
 We will see how to load, filter, group, join, and reshape the data using both libraries, and compare their syntax and output.
-We will also discuss some of the advantages and disadvantages of each library, and provide some tips and resources for further learning.

 # Reading data
 Reading a csv file in **polars** is extremely easy (and similar to pandas).